Skip to main content

 What Defines a Covered Entity

 To understand the regulatory landscape, it is vital to recognize the precise definitions established by law.
-A is not a generic term for any organization that handles health-related data.
+A covered entity is not a generic term for any organization that handles health-related data.
 It specifically refers to three types of entities that conduct certain electronic transactions.

 • Healthcare Providers ∞ This includes doctors, clinics, psychologists, dentists, chiropractors, nursing homes, and pharmacies, but only if they transmit any information in an electronic form in connection with a transaction for which the U.S. Department of Health and Human Services (HHS) has adopted a standard.